kyleParrent/kyleParrent/README.md

 ## 🧑🏻‍💻 About me

 Hi everyone!
 I'm Kyle an aspiring full stack software developer.
 I’ve always enjoyed building projects ever since I was little.
-Whether it be Legos, models, woodworking, or apps, I am constantly looking for opportunities to improve my skill set and add to the tools I can use to create.
+Whether it be models, woodworking, or apps, I am constantly looking for opportunities to improve my skill set and add to the tools I can use to create.

 ## 🔗 Let's Connect